Ratmail Docs

 Troubleshooting

-• CLI disabled: set [cli].enabled = true and configure signed policy + public key path.
+• CLI disabled: set [cli].enabled = true.

 • No rendered HTML: terminal image protocol support is required for rendered mode.